-- A crane with add-on equipment can differ from the operations described in this section.
-For this reason, study the operating instructions for any add-on equipment carefully. - Always make sure that the stabiliser extensions and legs are in working position and securely locked before operating the boom system out of the parking position.
+- A crane with interchangeable equipment and/or optional crane components can differ from the operations described in this section.
+For this reason, study the operating instructions for any interchangeable equipment and/or optional crane components carefully. - Always make sure that the stabiliser extensions and legs are in working position and securely locked before operating the boom system out of the parking position.
 Otherwise, the message 'CRANE LOCK' will appear on the controller display. - We recommend that you do these operations slowly or use the option for reduced speed.